Welcome to the UPGRADED DuPont Planetarium!

-While most DuPont Planetarium programs focus on astronomy and encourage exploration of the night sky, one show takes visitors inside the living cell, and another blows them away into the wild world of weather.
-Most shows take advantage of the automation system in the planetarium, and all involve an enthusiastic presenter who is eager to share the majesty of the heavens with visitors.
-Digistar shows, such as Virtual Journey, entertain by using the power of the digital star projector to create shapes that dance across the dome to lively music.
+While most DuPont Planetarium programs focus on astronomy and encourage exploration of the night sky, one show takes visitors back in time to see the seven ancient wonders of the world and another helps young children learn about weather.
+All shows involve an enthusiastic presenter who is eager to share the majesty of the heavens with visitors.
+Digistar Special Effects shows entertain by using the power of the Digistar 6 projectors to create shapes that dance across the dome to lively music.

 Each year, thousands of K-12 school children visit the planetarium during the school day for exciting programs that meet science standards.
 These programs are reserved and scheduled like other student programs at the Ruth Patrick Science Education Center.
 We also conduct specialized programs for university classes.

 The RPSEC Observatory (on the roof of the Ruth Patrick Science Education Center) is open after public shows on Saturday evenings, weather permitting.
 The Bechtel Telescope housed in the RPSEC Observatory provides views of planets, nebulae and other celestial objects.

 Private shows are arranged for educational groups such as scouts, preschools and colleges and for fun events such as birthday parties and company celebrations.
 To schedule a private showing for your group, see the Plan Your Visit section.